fledge-iot/fledge/docs/troubleshooting_pi-server_integration.rst

     * - North_Readings_to_PI[24485]: ERROR: Sending JSON data error : Container not found.
 4273005507977094880_1measurement_sin_4816_asset_1 - WIN-4M7ODKB0RH2:443 /piwebapi/omf
       - Fledge is able to interact with PI Web API but there is an attempt to store data in a PI Point that is not existing.

-- North_Readings_to_PI[20884]: WARNING: Error in retrieving the PIWebAPI version, The PI Web API server is not reachable, verify the network reachability

-    Fledge is not able to reach the machine in which PI-Server is running due to a network problem of a firewall restriction.

-- North_Readings_to_PI[5838]: WARNING: Error in retrieving the PIWebAPI version, 503 Service Unavailable

-    Fledge is capable to reach the machine in which PI-Server is executed but the PI Web API is not running.

-- North_Readings_to_PI[24485]: ERROR: Sending JSON data error : Container not found.
-4273005507977094880_1measurement_sin_4816_asset_1 - WIN-4M7ODKB0RH2:443 /piwebapi/omf

-    Fledge is able to interact with PI Web API but there is an attempt to store data in a PI Point that is not existing.

 Some possible solution to common situations
 -------------------------------------------

 - **Recreate all the objets and send again all the data to the PI Server on a different Asset Framework hierarchy level**
+    procedure:
         - disable the 1st north instance
         - create a new north instance, using a new/unique name, having a new AF hierarchy (North option 'Asset Framework hierarchies tree')

     consideration:
         - this solution will create a new set of objects unrelated to the previous ones
         - all the data stored in Fledge will be sent

 - **Recreate all the objets and send again all the data to the PI Server on a same Asset Framework hierarchy level of the 1st North instance WITH data duplication***
+    procedure:
         - disable the 1st north instance
         - delete properly the objects on the PI Server, AF + Data archive, *that were eventually partially deleted*
         - stop / start PI Web API
         - create a new north instance 2nd using the same AF hierarchy (North option 'Asset Framework hierarchies tree)

     consideration:
         - all the types will be recreated on the PI-Server, if the structure of each asset (number and types of the properties) is always the same and never changes everything should work properly as PI Web API 2019 SP1 1.13.0.6518 is not going to complain with it
         - PI Web API 2019 SP1 1.13.0.6518 sets the PI-Server compression disabled by default, so the data for all the objects already present in the Data Archive will be duplicated

 - **Recreate all the objets and send again all the data to the PI Server on a same Asset Framework hierarchy level of the 1st North instance WITHOUT data duplication**
+    procedure:
         - disable the 1st north instance
         - properly delete all the objects related to the 1st north instance on the PI Server side, both in the AF and in the Data Archive
         - stop / start PI Web API
         - create a new north instance using the same AF hierarchy (North option 'Asset Framework hierarchies' tree)

     consideration:
         - all the data stored in Fledge will be sent